sergeyklay/lenovo-legion-y520-15ikbn/README.md

 # Lenovo Y520 (Legion) Setup

-This repository contains my personal configuration for my laptop `Lenovo Y520-15IKBN (Legion) Type 80WK` that I use on the daily as a secondary workstation.
+This repository contains my personal configuration for the `Lenovo Y520-15IKBN (Legion) Type 80WK` I use on the daily as a secondary workstation.

 This repository holds the following configurations: